EV Charging

 Best for Fronius solar owners

-If you have a Fronius inverter, the Wattpilot offers seamless integration through the Fronius Solar.web platform.
-It automatically detects excess solar and adjusts charging accordingly.
+Seamless integration through the Fronius Solar.web platform.
+Automatically detects excess solar and adjusts charging.
 PV surplus mode ensures your car only charges on solar.

 Sigenergy EV Charger